 In conclusion, there are a number of reasons why your birds may be lethargic, puffed up, and not wanting to move, these can include mites, lice, heatstroke, worms, or coccidiosis.

-Other signs of your chicken being sick include a mushy crop, the crop not draining, the bird wheezing, and it allowing you to pick you it with no resistance
+Other signs of your chicken being sick include a mushy crop, the crop not draining, the bird wheezing, and it allows you to pick it with no resistance

 If you enjoyed this article then you may also be interested in other chicken related articles.
 Here are some articles that you may be interested in: Reasons why your chicken’s beak is bleeding, How to make eggshells stronger, methods that make a big difference, What do chickens do when they are scared?
 An ultimate guide, Anti pecking spray for chickens, do you need it?
 Which is best